Skip to content

 Black-bellied_whistling_duck__1

-The black-bellied whistling duck is a species of duck found in many areas of the world.
-It was formerly known as the black-bellied tree duck, and prior to 2000 it mainly bred in the southern United States, Mexico, and tropical Central to south-central South America.
+The black-bellied whistling duck is a species found in many areas of the world.
+It was formerly known as the black-bellied tree duck, and before 2000, it mainly bred in the southern United States, Mexico, and tropical Central to south-central South America.

-Today, this species of duck can be found year-round in much of the United States.
+Today, this duck species can be found year-round in much of the United States.
 This is due to the duck’s expanding range and the fact that it is a highly adaptable species.
 The black-bellied whistling duck is known for its unique whistling call.

 This call can be heard both day and night and is used to communicate with other members of its species.
-The black-bellied whistling duck has a black belly and upper body, and its neck and head are reddish-brown in color.
+The black-bellied whistling duck has a black belly and upper body; its neck and head are reddish-brown.
 It also has a white stripe that runs across its wings.

-The bird typically lives in wetlands, shallow lakes, and marshes, and feeds on seeds, aquatic plants, and insects.
-The black-bellied whistling duck is a protected species in many areas of the world, and its population is considered to be stable.
+The bird typically lives in wetlands, shallow lakes, and marshes and feeds on seeds, aquatic plants, and insects.
+The black-bellied whistling duck is a protected species in many areas of the world, and its population is considered stable.

 However, the species is still threatened by habitat loss, pollution, and hunting.
 Conservation efforts are being made to ensure the continued existence of the black-bellied whistling duck.